Ghana is a beautiful West African country which up until recently boasted of a population of 45% Muslims which has now sadly been reduced to 30%.

-In 2010, a Ghanaian brother, Mahama Ibrahim, then a trustee of Caravan of Mercy, made the brave decision of moving back to the country of his birth along with his wife and three young children, after some twenty years of living in the UK.
+In 2010, a Ghanaian brother, Mahama Ibrahim, then a trustee of Caravan of Mercy UK, made the brave decision of moving back to the country of his birth along with his wife and three young children, after some twenty years of living in the UK.
 An opportunity now arose for Caravan of Mercy to begin real work in Ghana.

 The current situation in Ghana is as such that the students attend government schools, where other religious ideologies, beliefs and practice are enforced upon the pupils, or they attend private schools, again set up by missionaries or other religious denominations.

 An intention and a worry from brother Ibrahim and the Trustees of Caravan of Mercy UK, led to the decision of establishing an all girls school, an academy dedicated to the teaching of excellent Islamic education and high level secular education for the sisters of the Ummah.

 In 2011, land was purchased in the Tema area of Accra, Ghana, plans were drawn and foundations laid jointly by Molana Ebrahim: Chairman of Caravan of Mercy, Br Ibrahim Ghana and Br Zahid, the generous donor of the Academy.
 In early 2012, work began on the construction of the Academy, and even prior to its completion, the Muslims of Ghana were waiting, eagerly anticipating the opening of the all girl’s School.